drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 : #### The Writing Song

+| Gotta, gotta
-| Gotta, gotta try to succeed
+| Try to succeed
-| Maybe if we think hard we will succeed
+| Maybe if we think hard
+| We will succeed

+| Let's experiment
-| Let's experiment, try things out and see
+| Try things out and see
-| Let's talk about it, ask questions and find out
+| Let's talk about it
+| Ask questions and find out

 #### Bad habits